Reds vs. Athletics Player Props Betting Odds

-The Cincinnati Reds visit the Oakland Athletics at Oakland-Alameda County Coliseum on Saturday at 4:07 PM ET.
-Those looking to place a player prop bet can find odds on Jonathan India, Brent Rooker and others in this matchup.
+Those looking to place a player prop bet can find odds for Jonathan India, Brent Rooker and others in the Cincinnati Reds-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Sunday at 4:07 PM ET.

 Bet on this matchup or its props with DraftKings!